DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 length(seg.sites(sequences))
 ```

-This tells us that 661 positions in the 29903 base pair alignment vary in at least one of the 760 included sequences.
+This tells us the number of positions in the 29903 base pair alignment vary in at least one of the included sequences.
 In fact in this alignment the median SNP difference between any two assemblies is **only four mutations**.
 Remember even today SARS-CoV-2 is a young and genetically homogenous virus.

 Storing the alignment like this also allows us to query any particular position.